How long does it take to complete on a house sale? We reveal all...

 It also is a point in which the buyer could try and negotiate to bring the price down which can delay or even cause the process to break down if neither party is willing to shift.

-If your buyer needs a mortgage this can also add time to the sale duration.
-Mortgage applications can take a little while and for the most part its out of your buyers’ hands.
+If your buyer needs a house repayments this can also add time to the sale duration. house repayments applications can take a little while and for the most part its out of your buyers’ hands.
 They take a long time and require a fair number of documents from the buyer, some of which might have to be through the post, which can of course cause more delays.

 This adds further complications if they get rejected and have to start the whole process again, but fingers crossed that doesn’t happen!